namlani/bikesharing/README.md

 ## Purpose

-To analyze CitiBike data in order to determine if a bike-sharing program in Des Moines is a solid business proposal.
+To analyze CitiBike data in order to determine if a bike-sharing program in Des Moines is a valid business proposal.

 ## Results